 Although the City of Toronto is–perhaps–less august than the Government of Canada, I can say that it was a lot easier and faster to get things done–OR rejected–at the local level than at the federal level.
 I doubt that I will accomplish half as much as what I did in Toronto even though, on paper, I have more money–for travel, for programming, etc., at the federal level.

-As a poet and ac51s3qisgxglademic, it seems you’ve always approached with a social conscience.
+As a poet and academic, it seems you’ve always approached with a social conscience.
 Do you think it’s a poet’s duty to address social issues and engage in these types of conversations, or is there some leeway in the artform to remain uninvolved?

 On this question, I’m a liberal: Write social-conscious poetry, if you care to; or write art’s-for-art’s-sake poetry, if you prefer; or write both at the same time in one’s life–or at different times.
 If poets can’t exercise freedom of speech, then who can?